 Well, one thing is already true.
 If he makes the list, at 5 feet 10 inches, he’d be the shortest QB on it.

 To crack the list, he has to accomplish quite a bit as the NFL has had some talented QBs under 6 feet tall, including many that are very accomplished and did not make this list.

 The first thing Young has to do is stay healthy, as that is the No. 1 concern the Panthers’ fan base has about him because of his small stature.
 Next, he has to turn the Panthers into consistent contenders and make some Pro Bowls.

 Above all, though, the quickest thing that can vault him high onto this list is to win a Super Bowl.

-Let’s say for fun that he wins the Super Bowl in his first season.
+For the sake of NC Super Bowl betting fans, let’s say that he wins the Super Bowl in his first season.
 Could that sneak him into the top five immediately?
 Absolutely!
 Win two Super Bowls, and he is guaranteed a spot.
 Win three or more, and Young would almost assuredly be at the top spot on this list.

 Image: AP photo